Workers at Argentine ports hub Rosario say to go on 24 hour strike

 "It has been decided that the oilseed workers will start the strike at the start of the morning shift tomorrow," said Pablo Reguera, secretary of the CGT at the Rosario port of San Lorenzo.
 About 80% of Argentine farm exports are shipped from Rosario, on the banks of the Parana River, Santa Fe province.

-"The CGT has decided on a total stoppage of activities in all oilseed industries in San Lorenzo on Friday," according to a statement issued on Thursday by the SOEA oilseed workers union.

-The SOEA went on a 20-day wage strike in December that raised concerns about farm export flows.
-A spate of strikes in the sector affected international grains prices before they were concluded with the signing of new labor contracts.

-(Reporting by Nicolas Misculin, writing by Hugh Bronstein, editing by Chris Reese and Jane Wardell)
+(Reporting by Nicolas Misculin, writing by Hugh Bronstein, editing by Chris Reese)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))